-[†] Total return shown does not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.
+[†] Total return would have been lower had certain expenses not been waived and assumed by the Adviser during the period.
+The return shown does not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.

-^ Amount less than \$0.005.
+^ Amount less than \$(0.005).